matrix-org/matrix.org/content/legal/privacy-notice.md

 We need to collect additional information on your account to manage paid plans.
 This is essentially a flag to identify your account as being on a free or paid plan.
 Payment details are processed by [Stripe](https://stripe.com/).
 Additionally, we use [Xero](https://www.xero.com/) to automate our tax obligations.

 Additionally, we have three first party session cookies that are exclusively used to provide the plan management screens and subscription functions.
-The names of the cookies are `checkoutSession`, `checkoutAction` and `appleInApp.`
+The names of the cookies are `checkoutSession`, `checkoutAction` and `appleInApp`.

 #### 2.2.2 Information we collect automatically as you use the Service